deanmkv/evalbc/README.md

 *  Kevin Zhao
 *  Joseph Tobin

+Assignments for Friday
+Viggy - programatically connect to nodes
+Kevin - progarmatically send/create transaction
+Joe - figure out protocol for sending transaction (how many RTT does it take?) and how they propagate through the network.
+Also how much time to validate a transaction?
+This might depend on the type of node it is...
+Dean - protocol for asking Node neighbors & constructing graph ->BitNodes 21 has open source GitHub code

+look into python Graph visualization

 We intend to test the efficacy of the confidence level provided by Blockcypher.
 We will test various methods of “tricking” the confidence level provided by Blockcypher in an attempt to create a fraudulent transaction that Blockcypher recognizes as having a high confidence level.

 # Plan